Smartvan-io/resistive-sensor-card/README.md

-## Smartvan.io Inclinometer card
+## Smartvan.io Resistive Sensor Config & Calibration card

-A simple card to mange and configure the resistive sensor module.
-The sensor module can be interactive calibrated by defining fixed data points that can be used to interpolate the final value.
+A simple card to manage and configure the resistive sensor module.
+The sensor module can be interactively calibrated by defining fixed data points that can be used to interpolate the final value.

 ### Installing with HACS